structured-query-language/structured-query-language.github.io/whats-eating-up-your-snowflake-warehouse-part-2.md

 The `MATCH_RECOGNIZE` clause has several different parts.
 The `DEFINE` part contains the variable definition, which can later be used in the other parts.
 We defined the following variables:

-1. `UPTREND` – We defined as the execution_time_in_mins greater than the previous execution of the same queriy.
-We are also ignoring small increases of 5% in execution time i.e. multiplying by 1.05.
+1. `UPTREND` – We defined as the `execution_time_in_mins` greater than the previous execution of the same query.
+We are also ignoring small increases of 5% or less in execution times by multiplying by `1.05`.

 The `pattern` we used is the following: `UPTREND{3,}$`

 It means that we are looking for queries that whose execution time increased in progression 3 or more times, and the `$` indicates that latest execution time is also slower that the previous one

-The `MEASURES` part is used to define the output structure.
+The above `match_recognize` query will produce the following output:

 |query_parameterized_hash|query_text|execution_time_in_mins|start_time|
 |------------------------|----------|----------------------|----------|